These Doodle Breeds are the Calmest - And These Other Ones Are Not

 As previously mentioned, the miniature poodle and toy breeds were bred primarily for companionship, so while they don’t need a daily run, they do need lots of human interaction and will not do well if left alone for long periods of time.

 It seems every doodle breed has its advantages and disadvantages.
 While there is no one-size-fits-all approach when it comes to finding the right breed for your family, we do often recommend the Goldendoodle as a fairly calm and well-balanced breed.
-This breed seems to strike the middle ground when it comes to a lot of factors including energy level, trainability, etc.

 The Golden Retriever comes from a sporting background (retrieving game on the hunt) so certainly has some athletic roots.
 But in recent decades, they have become renowned for their obedience and ability to serve as therapy and service dogs.
 In fact, the Golden Retriever is the number one breed in the service dog industry.